saupchurch/schema/rnaget.md

 ## OpenAPI Description

 An OpenAPI description of this specification is available and [describes the 1.0.0 version](rnaget-openapi.yaml).
-OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).
+OpenAPI is an independent API description format for describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

 ## Compliance